marcoparello/CTF-Writeups/n00bzCTF-2024/Web/Passwordless.md

     else:
         return flag
 ```
-If the uid doesn’t equal (leet,’admin123’), no flag will be sent.
+Now, if the uid doesn’t equal (leet,’admin123’), no flag will be sent.
 However, if the `username == admin123`, the page will send ‘Stop trying to act like you are the admin!”.
-All we need to do is make a python script that prints out the uid for admin123 along with the leet.
+All I need to do is make a python script that prints out the uid for admin123 along with the leet.
 The leet of ` leet=uuid.UUID('13371337-1337-1337-1337-133713371337')` is given.
-So I create this python script:
+So I create a python file titled `passwordless_solve.py`, and begin working:

 ```txt
 import uuid
 leet=uuid.UUID('13371337-1337-1337-1337-133713371337')
 uid = str(uuid.uuid5(leet,'admin123'))
 print(uid)
 ```
-I then run it, which results in
+I then run `passwordless_solve.py`, which results in

 ```txt
 3c68e6cc-15a7-59d4-823c-e7563bbb326c
 ```
-I then change the url to ` 24.199.110.35:40150/3c68e6cc-15a7-59d4-823c-e7563bbb326c`
+I then go back to `http://24.199.110.35:40150/` and change the url to `24.199.110.35:40150/3c68e6cc-15a7-59d4-823c-e7563bbb326c`, which results in:
-Which results in:

 ![](../images/passwordless-part-4.png)